johnsonjh/lzpack/README.md

 **LZPACK** is an executable compressor for CP/M‑80 binaries.

-It shrinks 8080 and Z80 `.COM` programs to roughly half their size while leaving them directly executable: every packed file is a *self‑extracting* `.COM` that decompresses itself and runs without any separate unpacker, and requires no changes to how the program is invoked.
+It shrinks 8080 and Z80 `.COM` programs, often to half their original size, while leaving them directly executable: every packed file is a *self‑extracting* `.COM` that decompresses itself and runs without any separate unpacker, and requires no changes to how the program is invoked.

 It works very much like Yoshihiko Mino's classic *PopCom!* utility, but can compress tighter and decompress faster, thanks to its smaller hand‑optimized